AnhThai19/smart-document-assistant-rag/README.md

 ```

 Users who want to run the project need to create their own API keys and fill in their own `.env` file.

----

-## Current Limitations

-- Frontend is still being polished.
-- Scanned PDFs are not supported because OCR is not implemented yet.
-- DOCX files do not have reliable page numbers.
-- Retrieval evaluation is still simple and keyword-based.
-- Authentication is not implemented yet.
-- User management is currently based on a simple `user_id`.
-- Long-term memory and summary memory are not implemented yet.
-- Reranking is not implemented yet.
-- Hybrid search is not implemented yet.

----

-## Future Improvements

-- Polish user-facing Streamlit frontend
-- Add delete document and delete chat session buttons in frontend
-- Improve sidebar chat history layout
-- Add OCR support for scanned PDFs
-- Add summary memory for long conversations
-- Add hybrid search with BM25 + vector search
-- Add reranking
-- Add authentication
-- Add better RAG evaluation
-- Add tracing with LangSmith or LangFuse
-- Deploy backend and frontend

----

-## Portfolio Highlights

-This project demonstrates:

-- Building an end-to-end RAG application
-- Working with embeddings and vector databases
-- Integrating LLM APIs into a backend system
-- Designing FastAPI APIs
-- Managing document metadata and chat history with MongoDB
-- Implementing short-term memory
-- Implementing question rewriting for multi-turn chat
-- Supporting multi-document retrieval
-- Evaluating retrieval quality
-- Dockerizing a backend application
-- Building a Streamlit frontend demo